gregoryv/fox/README.md

 ![design overview](doc/design_overview.svg)

-The design separates focuses on separation.
+The design focuses on separation between writing and formating

 - SyncLog only writes messages to the output ensuring each one ends with a new line